-In What if You Could Get UnBusy, I offered a “time pie chart” exercise there?
-If you tried it, you’ve likely found some things you’d like to do less of, in order to make room for what matters most to you.
-Would you like to go directly to the exercise?
+In What if You Could Get UnBusy, I offered a “time pie chart” exercise for you to try.
+People using it find things things they’d like to do less of, in order to make room for what matters most.
+Would you like to check out the exercise?
 Here’s the link.

-We live in a world that glorifies busyness and whose demands of us are limitless.
-Under these conditions, and in times of heightened stress, it’s easier for us to react to others’ expectations than to figure out and do what we find means the most, that fulfills us and brings a sense of joy.
+We live in a world that glorifies busyness and that places limitless demands on us.
+Under these conditions, and in times of heightened stress, it’s easy for us to react to others’ expectations.
+It’s harder to find our own inner voice, the one that guides us to what is most meaningful and brings a sense of joy.

 Taking thoughtful action involves taking the time to identify what we most want in our lives, what impact we wish to have, and what things we wish to let go of.